emmajanedrews/base-template/_posts/2017-12-27-the-latest-hot-off-the-press-market-report.md

 Well, there it is, ladies and gentlemen, it’s pretty simple. **Every single month we have more and more buyers, and less and less inventory to sell.** Even with limited inventory, there are more and more buyers out there.
 We have more buyers looking at houses even though we have a lot less houses to look at.
 Just this month I sold 6 homes for an average of $10k over the listed price.
 These were homes that were not selling just 30 days ago.

 And if you are thinking of selling in the next three months to three years, come to our next Seller Seminar on January 20th at the Hilton Garden Inn in Fort Washington.
 Here I will give you great and strategic information on how to make more money and sell your home fast, stress free, for TOP dollar. imagine that.
 Make sure you come to it.
-Go to www.homesharkseminar.com  to sign up or just give us a call.
+Go to www.homesharkseminar.com &nbsp;to sign up or just give us a call.
 We look forward to hearing from you soon.